 Check Compatibility

-In this section you can recover your unsaved presentations (if you have closed your file without saving it, or if your computer or application crashed).
-This link below provide detailed information:
+In this section, you can recover your unsaved presentations (if you have closed your file without saving it, or if your computer or application crashed).
+This link below provides detailed information:

 Recovering Presentations Manually